samdammers/discord-bot/README.md

 ### Required permissions

-**Important:** Make sure that your bot has the `applications.commands` application scope enabled, which can be found under the `OAuth2` tap on the [developer portal](https://discord.com/developers/applications/)
+Make sure that your bot has the `applications.commands` application scope enabled, which can be found under the `OAuth2` tab on the [developer portal](https://discord.com/developers/applications/)

+Enable the `Server Members Intent` and `Message Content Intent` which can be found under the `Bot` tab on the [developer portal](https://discord.com/developers/applications/)

 ### Configuration